 At age 16, a letter will be sent to the young person, or their appointee, to invite them to claim PIP.
 It will explain:

-that if they don’t claim PIP by the date given on their letter, their DLA will stop
+- that if they do not claim PIP by the date given on their letter, their DLA will stop

-If the young person hasn’t received their letter 28 days before they turn 16 years old, parents or guardians need to contact the Disability Benefits helpline.
-Payments could stop if they don’t.
+If the young person has not received their letter 28 days before they turn 16 years old, parents or guardians need to contact the Disability Service Centre.
+Payments could stop if they do not do this.

 Young people claiming DLA with a terminal illness or who are in hospital will not be invited to claim PIP.